tuanpmt/esp_mqtt/README.md

 - save
 - reset

-After reboot it will connect to your home router and itself is ready for stations to connect.
+After reboot it will try to automatically connect to your home router and itself as AP is ready for stations to connect.

 The console understands the following commands: